Search within Lanny's blog:

 “Where?”

-“Port of Danzhou.
+“Port Danzhou.
 His Lordship’s nanny lives there.”

 The blind youngster remained silent for a while but eventually accepted the arrangement.